 – Certified true copies of documents – please ensure you bring the original and a photocopy of each document with you)

-FEES – For payment of services a Credit and debit cards are now a preferred method.
-If you are paying in Thai baht, please bring the right change with you.
+FEES – For payment of services a Credit and debit cards are required.

 Please contact the Consular section at the Australian Embassy on- 02 344 6300 – or email: email@example.com – prior to your visit if you require further details and/or to confirm fees payable.

 Information on Passports: see here

 Information on Notarial: see here

 Please note that the Embassy is unable to confirm the length of validity of signed Statutory Declarations as this is a matter for Thai authorities.

 We advise you to contact the Thai Department of Consular Affairs for further advice on Statutory Declarations or Thai Immigration to discuss their requirements.